-WARNING: When mounting the TDAR on the wall or cabinet, ensure that there is at least 150mm (6in) between the TDAR and any other physical barrier for proper ventilation.
+WARNING: When mounting the TDAR on the wall or cabinet, ensure that there is at least six inches (150mm) between each TDAR or any other physical barrier for proper ventilation.
 Do not mount one T-DAR control unit with its heated exhaust directed toward the fan intake of a neighboring T-DAR control unit.

 Light the area under the cameras well.
-Be sure that lighting conditions do not change over time.
+Take care to ensure that lighting conditions do not change over time.
 If lighting conditions do change, recalibrate the T-DAR to accept the new lighting conditions.